riscv/riscv-docs-base-container-image/README.md

 docker run -it -v $(pwd)/:/build riscv-docs-base-container-image:latest /bin/sh -c 'cd ./build; make'
 ```

-The build artifacts will be located within the `riscv-isa-manual`, in the `build` directory:
+The build artifacts will be located within the `riscv-isa-manual` in the `build` directory, for instance:

 ```
 /build#